 Breaking the cycle with good data

-If you’ve been having trouble getting people on board with using Salesforce, it may be because your team is not currently seeing the value in it.
+If you’ve been having trouble getting people on board with using Salesforce, it may be because your team is not currently seeing its value.
 One way to break this cycle is by ensuring that all users have access to good data.
-This means taking the time to clean up and consolidate your data before importing it into Salesforce and identifying various subject matter experts within your organization who can help review the records they’re most familiar with, to ensure that the data is accurate, updated, and clean.
+This means taking the time to clean up and consolidate your data before importing it into Salesforce and identifying various subject matter experts within your organization who can help review the records they’re most familiar with to ensure that the data is accurate, updated, and clean.

-With good data in hand, users will be more likely to trust the system and leverage it in their day-to-day workflow.
+With good data, users will be more likely to trust and leverage the system in their day-to-day workflow.

 End-user support – training, guidance, best practices

 One of the most important things you can do as a Salesforce Admin is to provide ongoing end-user support.
-This includes providing training (both initial and ongoing), as well as guidance on how to best use Salesforce within their current workflows.
-You can also establish a set of best practices that users can follow to make sure they’re getting the most out of the system.
+This includes providing training (both initial and ongoing), as well as guidance on how to use Salesforce within their current workflows best.
+You can also establish a set of best practices that users can follow to ensure they get the most out of the system.

 If people feel lost or unsupported, they’ll continue to use spreadsheets, paper notepads, or whichever old apps they’re familiar with.

-If your users aren’t using Salesforce, then they may not be happy with it (for whatever reason).
-You should take the time to listen closely to what people are saying about how the system is working for them currently and address any concerns or issues that you’re able to resolve.
+If your users aren’t using Salesforce, they may not be happy with it (for whatever reason).
+You should take the time to listen closely to what people are saying about how the system is working for them currently and address any concerns or issues you can resolve.

-If users are unhappy with Salesforce, then this will certainly play a big role in how they respond to the platform; if you can make them feel heard and work together towards improving their experience (even by providing quick solutions), then it’s more likely that they’ll continue using the system.
+If users are unhappy with Salesforce, then this will undoubtedly play a significant role in how they respond to the platform; if you can make them feel heard and work together towards improving their experience (even by providing quick solutions), then it’s more likely that they’ll continue using the system.

-Provide proper training to new team members, and ongoing training for current users.
+Provide training to new Team members and ongoing training for current users.

-All too often, companies don’t dedicate enough resources (or any resources) to onboarding new users, to teach them how to use Salesforce.
+Companies often don’t dedicate enough resources (or any resources) to onboarding new users to teach them how to use Salesforce.
 This will inevitably lead to people not having the best experience and potentially result in them leaving (or deciding to use other systems, like spreadsheets).

-Now, you don’t want to overwhelm users by trying to get them up-to-speed on every single feature there is; this will only make the learning curve steeper and likely cause people to feel frustrated that they’re not “getting it.”
-Instead, focus on the basics and introduce people to new features gradually over time.
+Now, you don’t want to overwhelm users by trying to get them up-to-speed on every feature; this will only make the learning curve steeper and likely cause people to feel frustrated that they’re not “getting it.”
+Instead, focus on the basics and gradually introduce people to new features.

-If you can get users up-and-running quickly and make them feel comfortable using Salesforce in their day-to-day work, then they’re more likely to stick with it in the long run.
+If you can get users up and running quickly and make them feel comfortable using Salesforce in their day-to-day work, they’re more likely to stick with it in the long run.
 Adopting a “training as needed” approach versus a “training for everything” approach is the best way to do this.

 Let’s not forget the importance of ongoing training for existing users.

-Most companies excitedly introduce new customizations, update page layouts, added apps, new fields, into Salesforce on an ongoing basis.
+Most companies excitedly introduce new customizations, update page layouts, and add apps, and new fields into Salesforce on an ongoing basis.
 How much time is allocated to teaching the existing users about these new components, and how do these enhancements relate to their jobs?

 Salesforce Admins must ensure that their team is adequately trained on these changes and enhancements; otherwise, users will be resistant to change and may feel overwhelmed.

-It’s also important to keep in mind how people like to learn (or don’t like to learn).
+It’s also important to remember how people like to learn (or don’t like to learn).
 Some users might prefer more visual aids, such as videos or step-by-step tutorials.
-Others may want to read written instructions or play around with the system by trying things out on their own.
+Others may want to read written instructions or play around with the system by trying things out independently.

-You should also think about whether you might need to create different types of training for users across your organization, depending on how they work and what systems/skillsets they have already mastered (or not).
-If users are familiar with Excel, for example, then you might not need to spend as much time teaching them how to use Salesforce’s reporting capabilities.
+You should also consider whether you need to create different types of training for users across your organization, depending on how they work and what systems/skillsets they have already mastered (or not).
+For example, if users are familiar with Excel, you might not need to spend as much time teaching them how to use Salesforce’s reporting capabilities.

-If people feel like they can’t do their job effectively without using Salesforce, then they’re more likely to want to adopt it into their workflow.
-But if users feel like the system is too difficult (or if they don’t have enough training on it), then adoption rates are likely to be lower.
+If people feel they can’t do their job effectively without using Salesforce, they’re more likely to want to adopt it into their workflow.
+But if users feel like the system is too difficult (or don’t have enough training), then adoption rates are likely to be lower.

-Providing the right amount of training is key if you want users to adopt Salesforce into their workflows, but this means different things for everyone depending on how comfortable these people are with new technology and what systems/skillsets they already use in their day-to-day work.
+Providing the proper training is vital if you want users to adopt Salesforce into their workflows, but this means different things for everyone depending on how comfortable these people are with new technology and what systems/skillsets they already use in their day-to-day work.